SyneRBI/SIRF/examples/readme.txt

-Please also see the Wiki page Demo (MR).
+Please also see the Wiki page Demos (MR).